ShadowTheHedgehogHacking/2P-ShdTH/README.md

 		Set your TV to "Stretch or Full Aspect" mode.
 Since the game originally is 4:3, with the 16:9 patches it should be displayed as a stretched image to get proper aspect ratio
 ```
 * If you want to customize cheats for Nintendont, use [CodeManager2](https://github.com/CLF78/CodeManager2) with GUPE8P.ini to generate your own `.gct` for Nintendont

-## Done so far:
-* All levels and modes are compatible v2.0+
-* Real Hardware / Nintendont compatibility
-* Widescreen support for in-game UI and some other elements in GNCP files
-* Level chunks load/unload based on both players
-* ChaosPowers activate for both players
-* Partner/Mission Helpers can be remapped to permanent AI or P3/SLOT3
-* ChaosPowers EventsCamera and ChaosControl Effects removed
-* Load P2 in any mode (including camera)
-* Enable splitscreen in 1P, disable when in cutscenes/event cameras
-* SET objects load/unload based on both players
-* Carry over VS mode selected characters into CO-OP mode
-* nukkoro2.inf spawn positions for every level
-* P2 Sound Listener
-* P2 UI
-* P2 can pause
-* P2's flyables do not overwrite P1's camera
-* Vehicles no longer disappear on P2 dismount if P1 is not nearby
-* Some segments where a vehicle is required will not have enough distance to cause a respawn (add 2x vehicles)
-* Culling issue for P2's screen when near force-fields / or near Vacuum effect (effect removed)
-* Circus Park Hero Mission counts P2's rings
-* Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) no longer despawn if P2 activates trigger without P1 being in range
-* Vehicles/Turrets/Flyables properly assign Controls and Cameras based on player distance
-* Key Doors, Westopolis Triggers, Computer Room react to P2
-* Independent Warping/Backtracking via Checkpoints
-* Coasters / Ziplines / Pulleys (e.g. hang-rail in Circus Park) activate on correct player
-* Bosses will act on closest player
-* Gravity Switchers on Space Gadget alter proper player's gravity* (Checkpoint warp/deaths may run into issues)
-* SuperShadow/DevilDoom activates for both players
-* 1:1 misc/unknown bytes for level edits per HPP v0.7.6+
-* Fix "Disable ScreenShake" - (occasional endless shake issue)
-* All bosses are free-cam
-* GUN Fortress Security Camera segments are free-cam
-* Android characters have unique JumpBall colors
-* Individual death-to-checkpoint (Basic)
-* Physics Rewrite for GUNMech Jumpers
-* Downscale all stage and stage_gdt textures to make the game crashless
-* P2's scores and rings add to game totals at ranking
-* "Airbug" (occasionally P1 or P2 will be stuck in the floating state until hurt after entering wind/fan/elecfan objects) Fixed
-* DevilDoom crashing fixed (P2's skin data will be transparent in DevilDoom stage until death as a side effect) | We force a death on level start for v2.3+
-* DevilDoom is balanced for two players (ring collection is shared)
-* Worm Enemies and Alien Gunships target closest player

 ## Things to be fixed in v2.3
 * Add notice for v2.3c and later versions: "You must set Dolphin to use 64MB of RAM to play this mod.
 If you are playing on Wii/GameCube, you must apply the console-compatibility-textures branch, which reduces texture sizes to have mostly stable gameplay with only 24MB of RAM."